 - Added June 5: Our own super-clear explanation: Big Bang Inflation Evidence Inconclusive, by Camille Carlisle.

 - Added June 21: The BICEP team's formal publication, with a description of their mistaken application of the preliminary Planck dust map, and why they still think most of their signal is cosmological: Detection of B-Mode Polarization at Degree Angular Scales by BICEP2 (June 19).
 With a link to a good review article by Larry Krauss.
 Here's a New York Times story on the paper's publication: Astronomers Hedge on Big Bang Detection Claim, by Dennis Overbye (June 19).
-Overbye says the Planck team should have its final dust analysis done in "weeks," but that's apparently wrong; December 1st is more like it.

 - Added June 24: Does the Higgs boson rule out the BICEP claim?
 Two theoretical physicists say that if the inflation-era fluctuations of spacetime were as strong as the BICEP team originally announced (that is, r = 1.6 or so), the Higgs boson might have ended up in a different state that would have caused the universe to immediately recollapse: Electroweak Vacuum Stability in Light of BICEP2 (June 24).
-The bulk of the article is behind a paywall, but the preprint is free.
+The official article is behind a paywall, but the preprint is free.
 Here's a press release explaining things.